NewChromantics/PopH264/Readme.md

 API Documentation
 =========================
-The bulk of the API documentation is in PopH264.h
+The bulk of the API documentation is in PopH264.h, which is kept up-to-date as code changes.

 Installation
 ===========================